PC-Admin/blog/michael5collins.com/content/post/new-perthchat-android-app/index.md

 ...
 ```

-If the digest values you see are the same listed here, you can be sure the download is authentic.---
+If the digest values you see are the same listed here, you can be sure the download is authentic.

+---

 ## You’re Australian!
 Isn’t this app going to be backdoored because of Access Laws?